-- organize their courses, clinical rotations, and volunteer opportunities around a particular community, population, or aspect of underserved medicine; as well as to
+- Organize their courses, clinical rotations and volunteer opportunities around a particular community, population or aspect of healthcare for underserved communities.

-- explore career interests with mentorship from faculty, staff, and community providers and partners who share those interests.
+- Explore career interests with mentorship from faculty, staff and community members and providers who share those interests.

 Indian Health Pathway

 The Indian Health Pathway provides unique educational experiences in the area of Indian health.
 The American Indian community is one of the most underserved minority groups in the nation.
 This pathway is for students who are interested in experience or becoming practitioners in urban and rural Native American communities.

 The Global Health Pathway provides medical students with the information and experiences necessary to practice in underserved communities worldwide.
 It is designed for students interested in research or clinical practice in resource-poor settings and with international communities.